Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

 We use RADEX to estimate the range of physical parameters consistent with the measured line strengths when dropping the LTE assumption.
 RADEX is a one dimensional, non-LTE radiative transfer code, that solves for the level populations iteratively, employing the escape probability approximation for the radiative transfer \citep{vanderTak07}.
 The medium is assumed homogeneous and isothermal, and the number, type, and abundance of the participating molecules is selectable by the user.
 The input parameters are the kinetic temperature, $T_{kin}$, the number density of molecular hydrogen, $n$[H$_{2}$], as the collisional partner, and the column densities per unit line width of the participating molecules, only CO in our case.
-The background radiation field is the CMB, redshifted according to the redshift of each galaxy.
+The background radiation field is the cosmic microwave background (CMB), redshifted according to the redshift of each galaxy.
 The output contains the predicted line excitation temperatures, optical depths, and line intensities.
 The output line fluxes are scaled by an additional factor $\phi$, that represents fractional corrections to the size of the emitting region and to the gravitational lensing magnification factor.
 It would correspond to the area filling fraction of the emitting region, if the size and lensing magnification factor of the source were known precisely.
 A value $\phi>1$ would suggest that the assumed source size was underestimated.
-We compare the measured flux densities with the line intensities output by RADEX using the values for source sizes, line widths, and lensing magnification factors assumed in Section~\ref{slte} for the LTE model.
-For the case $\phi=1$ and $n$[H$_{2}$]$\gg n_{crit}$ for all transitions, RADEX should recover the LTE SLED as determined from $T_{ex}$ and N[CO] in Section~\ref{slte}.
-This set of parameters represents the model m01, listed in Table~\ref{tab:radex} for each galaxy.
-The high $n$[H$_{2}$] chosen for this model (10$^{6}$~cm$^{-3}$) insures that all measured lines will be in LTE.
-The SLED computed by RADEX for m01 is shown by the blue line in Figure~\ref{sleds}, showing a good agreement with the LTE method described in the previous section.
+We compare the measured flux densities with the line intensities output by RADEX using the same values for source sizes, line widths, and lensing magnification factors assumed in Section~\ref{slte} for the LTE model.
+For the case $\phi=1$ and $n$[H$_{2}$]$\gg n_{crit}$ for all transitions, RADEX will recover the LTE SLED as determined from $T_{ex}$ and N[CO] in Section~\ref{slte}, as expected.